 Create moments with your kids for productive dialogue

-I'll never forget the other day as I had a chat with my 10yo.
+I'll never forget the other day when I chatted with my 10yo.

 Every now and again, we have a little family meeting.
 We discuss things going well and things that perhaps need some work on both our end and our kids.
 We allow our son to express what he thinks about both of those things.
 When I asked him what he thought is going well in our family, he responded, "I'm happy you don't just let me play video games all the time.
 I can tell how it makes me feel crabby if I play too much."
 This was the moment I realized that even though in the heat of the moment when I ask my son to stop playing video games, he gets upset, he recognizes the benefit from it.
 It showed me that my authority is beneficial, not only for his life now but for the future.